 Visiting Brno, Czech Republic

-Visiting Brno, Czech Republic with Teacher, Ilona Sostronek
+Exploring Brno, Czech Republic, with Language Teacher Ilona Sostronek

 Shelly: Which event is a must for visitors?